-There are now multiple studies supporting a link between acne and dairy consumption.
-Since food sensitivity can cause a delayed reaction manifesting as eczema, a lot of my patients reported their skin issues improved once they eliminated dairy from their diet.
+There are now multiple studies that support a link between acne and dairy consumption.
+A dairy allergy can also cause a delayed reaction manifesting as eczema.
+While more research is needed, those with chronic skin issues tend to report clearer skin after eliminating dairy from their diets.

 2. Joint pains

-The casein in dairy can cause increased mucus production in the airways and lungs; this can cause asthma symptoms, and recurrent sinus problems like chronic sinusitis.
+The casein in dairy can cause increased mucus production in the airways and lungs.
+Over time, this excess mucus may lead to asthma symptoms and recurrent sinus problems like chronic sinusitis.

-This is such a common symptom, and while there are many other causes like issues with your thyroid or hormonal imbalance, if a full medical workup has been conducted and no cause for fatigue can be identified, discuss the possibility of a food sensitivity with your medical provider.
+Fatigue is such a common symptom of a dairy allergy, and while there are many other causes (issues with your thyroid or hormonal imbalance), if a full medical workup has been conducted and no cause for fatigue can be identified, it is advisable to discuss the possibility of a dairy allergy or other food sensitivity with your medical provider.

 This content is for informational or educational purposes only.
-Please consult your healthcare provider in regards to recommendations and treatments as this material cannot be used as medical advice.
+Please consult your healthcare provider in regard to recommendations and treatments as this material cannot be used as medical advice.